 To make it easier to pursue a healthy diet, start researching and learning about nutrition.

-For instance, Matt Becher, founder of Athletic Grit, said, “If you don’t have a basic understanding of nutrition, you’ll probably fail to implement a successful meal plan.
+For instance, Matt Becher, founder of Athletic Grit, shared this healthy eating tip: “If you don’t have a basic understanding of nutrition, you’ll probably fail to implement a successful meal plan.
 You’ll waste too much time trying to achieve success through trial and error, which is why I recommend that you invest a little time and money in learning about nutrition.”

 However, if you don’t want to do that, then try to really understand your body and what it needs.